ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 - Download the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In Generator` packages from the latest release assets.

-- Install the `InstrumentStudio Plug-In SDK`, followed by the `InstrumentStudio Plug-In Generator`.
+- Install the `InstrumentStudio Plug-In SDK` package, followed by the `InstrumentStudio Plug-In Generator` package.

 ## Developing a LabVIEW InstrumentStudio Plug-In